oneapi-src/oneDAL/docs/source/deprecation.rst

 DAAL CPP SYCL Interfaces
 ************************

-**Deprecation:** The DAAL CPP SYCL Interfaces(examples/daal/cpp_sycl) in the oneDAL library are marked as deprecated.
-From 2024.0 release of the oneDAL library will no longer include support for these DAAL CPP SYCL Interfaces.
+**Deprecation:** The `DAAL CPP SYCL Interfaces <https://github.com/oneapi-src/oneDAL/tree/master/examples/daal/cpp_sycl>`_ in the oneDAL library are deprecated.
+Starting with the 2024.0 release, oneDAL will not support the DAAL CPP SYCL Interfaces.

 **Reasons for deprecation:** Deprecating initial version of SYCL interfaces in favour of oneDAL SYCL interfaces.
 The ongoing efforts to optimize oneDAL resources and focus strongly on the most widely used features.

-**Alternatives:** Use oneDAL SYCL interfaces(examples/oneapi/dpc) instead.
+**Alternatives:** `oneDAL SYCL interfaces <https://github.com/oneapi-src/oneDAL/tree/master/examples/oneapi/dpc>`_

-Compression functionality
+Compression Functionality
 *************************

-**Deprecation:** The Compression funtionality in the oneDAL library are marked as deprecated.
-From 2024.0 release of the oneDAL library will no longer include support for Compression functioanlity.
+**Deprecation:** The compression functionality in the oneDAL library is deprecated.
+Starting with the 2024.0 release, oneDAL will not support the compression functionality.

 **Reasons for deprecation:** The ongoing efforts to optimize oneDAL resources and focus strongly on the most widely used features.

-**Alternatives:** Use external compression mechanics using optimzied impltementation such as Intel IPP in to your application
+**Alternatives:** The external compression mechanics with optimized into your application implementation.
+For example, Intel(R) IPP.

-ABI compatibility
+ABI Compatibility
 *****************

-**Deprecation:** ABI compatibility would be broken as part of 2024.0 release of the oneDAL library.
-Librariy major version would be increased to 2 to requre relinking of existing aplications
+**Deprecation:** ABI compatibility is to be broken as part of the 2024.0 release of oneDAL.
+The library's major version is to be incremented to two to enforce the relinking of existing applications.

-**Reasons for deprecation:**  Clean up of deprecated functionality, interfaces and symbols
+**Reasons for deprecation:**  The clean-up process of the deprecated functionality, interfaces, and symbols.

-**Alternatives:** Relink to newer version.
-Assume no ABI compatibility with migration to 2024 version
+**Alternatives:** Relink to a newer version.

-MacOS support
+macOS* Support
 *************

-**Deprecation:** MacOS support have been depricated for oneDAL and other oneAPI componens with 2023.x releases beeing last providing availability.
+**Deprecation:** macOS* support is deprecated for oneDAL.
+The 2023.x releases are the last to provide it.

-**Reasons for deprecation:**  No modern X86 MacOS based systems will be released.
+**Reasons for deprecation:**  No modern X86 macOS*-based systems are to be released.

-**Alternatives:** Keep using 2023.x version on MacOS
+**Alternatives:** The 2023.x version on macOS*.